noir-lang/noir/docs/docs/learn/concepts/accounts/main.md

 However, this is not required when sitting on the receiving end.
 A user can deterministically derive their address from their encryption public key and the account contract they intend to deploy, and share this address with other users that want to interact with them _before_ they deploy the account contract.

+### Account contract deployment

+Users will need to pay transaction fees in order to deploy their account contract.
+This can be done by sending a fee paying asset to their account contract address (which can be derived deterministically, as mentioned above), so they have funds to pay for the deployment.
+Alternatively, the fee can be paid for by another account, using [fee abstraction](#fee-management).

 ### Authorizing actions

 Account contracts are also expected, though not required by the protocol, to implement a set of methods for authorizing actions on behalf of the user.
 During a transaction, a contract may call into the account contract and request the user authorization for a given action, identified by a hash.
 This pattern is used, for instance, for transferring tokens from an account that is not the caller.